jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

     ```python
             assert None is not None
     ```
-    and the terminal updates to show
+    and the terminal displays
     ```python
     E       assert None is not None
     ```
 - #### <span style="color:green">**GREEN**</span>: make it pass
-    update `test_assertion_errors_with_none` to make it pass
+    change the failing line in `test_assertion_errors_with_none` to make it pass
     ```python
             assert None is None
     ```
-    the terminal updates to show passing tests
+    the terminal changes to show passing tests
 - #### <span style="color:red">**RED**</span>: make it fail
     add another test to `test_assertion_errors_with_none` using the `unittest.TestCase` method
     ```python